Director, Appleton Institute, CQUniversity

 Sandra is supervised by Dr. Anne Sharp, Prof. Kurt Lushington, Dr. Kirrilly Thompson and Professor Drew Dawson.

-Vicki is supervised by Dr. John Coveney and Dr. Kirrilly Thompson.
+Vicki is supervised by Professor Paul Ward, Dr. John Coveney and Dr. Kirrilly Thompson.

 Elisha Vlaholias is a PhD candidate at Central Queensland University.
 In 2012 Elisha graduated from Flinders University with an honours degree in Sociology.
 Elisha’s research interests include the cultural meanings of food and the socio-environmental issues of food wastage and food insecurity.
 She is currently designing a complementary study to the three food waste projects that are already underway in areas of behaviour change and program evaluation.